 In order to process the request as quickly as possible, the Individual must provide as much relevant information as possible (which user profile, which personal data is alleged to have been abused, in what way and for what reason the Individual believes that it is a violation or abuse).

 The administrator implements requests regarding violations and misuse of personal data without undue delay within one month of receiving the request, or at most two additional months later, taking into account the complexity and number of requests.

 Data Protection Authority

-The manager is convinced that he collects and stores personal data of individuals in accordance with the general regulation on data protection (GDPR) and other applicable laws in the territory of the Republic of Slovenia and the European Union.
+The controller is confident that it collects and stores personal data of Individuals in accordance with the General Data Protection Regulation (GDPR) and other valid laws in the Republic of Slovenia and the European Union.

-In case of questions and complaints regarding the General Data Protection Regulation, you can contact the Data Protection Authority, which is available in the Republic of Slovenia Information Commissioner of the Republic of Slovenia, available at the following address:
+In case of questions and complaints regarding the general regulation on data protection, you can contact the data protection authority, which in the Republic of Slovenia is the Information Commissioner of the Republic of Slovenia, reachable at the address below:

 Zaloška cesta 59

 F: 01 230 97 78